 Enter this address into the J-Link Control Panel on the RTT page (“Control block adress”) and press “Start”, alternatively in Tracealyzer PSF Streaming Settings.
 Reconnect.
 Now it should establish the connection.

 This however requires that you specify the exact address of _SEGGER_RTT.
 Thus, in case this symbol would move in between builds, this must be updated.

 A better solution is to instruct your toolchain to place the _SEGGER_RTT data in a memory region where the J-Link driver will find it automatically.
 You can see the address range that is scanned by the J-Link driver in the J-Link Control Panel (“RTT” page, “Status” field).
 In the current version the J-Link driver, the text field is however too narrow to show the whole string.
 To see the last part of the string, hold down the left mouse button in the Status field and move the cursor towards the right edge.
 Then you should see the address update frequently, within the scanned range.

-Now when we know which memory range the J-Link driver is searching in, we simply place the _SEGGER_RTT data structure in this memory range.
+Now when we know the memory range that is scanned by the J-Link driver, we can place the _SEGGER_RTT data structure in this memory range.
+This way, the J-Link driver should find it automatically.
 You can use the macro SEGGER_RTT_SECTION for this purpose.
 This allows you to specify a linker section where to place the RTT control block (_SEGGER_RTT).
 Simply add a definition of SEGGER_RTT_SECTION in your SEGGER_RTT_Conf.h, like in the below example.